 Many dog owners do not realize the toxic chemicals they put on their dog to kill fleas.
 These harmful flea control products can easily have negative effects on your dog's health.
-The good news is that there is a safe natural flea killer product Fleadom that kills fleas and the kill-on-contact formula is totally odorless and non-toxic.
-Recommended for effective flea control on all dogs and cats as the green alternative to the toxins found in most flea killing products for pets.
+The good news is that there are safe natural flea killer products that kill fleas and use kill-on-contact formulas that are totally odorless and non-toxic.
+Recommended tips for effective flea treatment and control on border collies.
+Though most people will use brand name flea medications, it is good to know that there are green alternatives to the toxins found in most flea killing products for pets.

 One of the most problematic border collie breed's health problems is knows as Canine Hip Dysplasia.
 Canine Hip Dysplasia is very common affliction for medium and large sized dogs of most breeds.
 Border Collies seem especially prone to Canine Hip Dysplasia which causes mild to severe lameness.
 The Orthopedic Foundation for Animals (OFA) and PennHip can test whether a Border Collie dog have Canine Hip Dysplasia.
 Your veterinarian can take a Radiograph of your Border Collie and send the results to OFA and PennHip to determine the dog's hip and elbow quality.